MikeM0s010v/20-80-Battery-Exceed-Signalizer-/README.md

 Feel free to use, comment and play around with code!

 P.S.
 I could't find any sort of such software.
-So, I wanted to created one on my own.
+So, I wanted to create one on my own.
 It is a skill trainig soft written fast.
 Still it works!